godteri/Taiko-Encryption-Tool/README.md

 27. Do this for each difficulty you want

 28. If you've done this correctly, you should now have a new song in the game

+## Troubleshooting:
+Q. The only thing that shows up when the game starts is load text

+A. This means that there is something wrong with the readassets files make sure theres no errors when editing the decrypted file and make sure you encrypt it afterwards

+Q. Okku converter gives error when trying to convert tja

+A. Open the tja in notepad++ hit the format tab, then click on convert to utf-8 and save then try again